dgE-krisengeld/dgESmartContracts/README.md

 and `truffle version`.

 ## Getting started
 Got to where you code on your local machine 8)

-`git clone
+ `git clone`

- cd WirVsVirus
+ `cd WirVsVirus`

- npm install`
+ `npm install`

-Now you're good to go!
+And you're good to go!

 ## Deployment
 You can use the truffle commands to compile, migrate or deploy the smart contracts.

-`truffle compile
+ `truffle compile`

- truffle migrate
+ `truffle migrate`

- truffle deploy --network ` followed by your testnetwork of choice.
+  `truffle deploy --network` followed by the specification of your chosen testnetwork.

-If you're buildin on your local testnet and have already migrated once, don't forget that for the next migration the command will be `truffle migrate --reset` to clean up all your previous migrations :)
+If you're building on your local testnet and have already migrated once, don't forget that for the next migration the command will be `truffle migrate --reset` to clean up all your previous migrations :)

 ## Built With
-This project was mainly built ith love.
-But we also used the JavaScript, Solidity and Truffle ;)
+This project was mainly built with love.
+But we also used JavaScript, Solidity and Truffle ;)

 ## Contributing
 If you want to contribute, feel free to raise new issues!
 We're here to help and to improve <3